TheBraveByte/mail-app/test.md

 }
 ```

-We create two-channel variables, one with the type "int" and the other with the type "string", both unbuffered.
+You create two-channel variables, one with the type "int" and the other with the type "string", both unbuffered.

 ---